doron050/logdna-for-all/README.md

   * **The fastest way** :rocket: - Go [here](https://zeit.co/integrations/logdna-for-all/add)
   * `Or` Go to [Our integration page](https://zeit.co/integrations/logdna-for-all)
     * Press `add`
-  * `Or manually` :hand: Go to the [markekplace](https://zeit.co/integrations):
+  * `Or manually` :hand: Go to the [marketplace](https://zeit.co/integrations):
     * Go to `[logging category](https://zeit.co/integrations?category=logging)`
       * select our integration `LogDNA`
 * Select which workspaces you want to connect to LogDNA -  `User or teams`
 * Press `add`
-* For each project of your worksapace that you want to connect:
+* For each project of your workspaces that you want to connect:
   * Insert your *LogDNA token* :key: (get it via your project page on [LogDNA](https://logdna.com/)
   * Press `Connect`
 * Now you are ready to go by yourself.
 Enjoy! :tada: